Smart TVs make it a breeze to stream. You can binge movies, TV shows, and other content from a variety of services without needing a set-top box.

-Disney+ is already a massively popular streaming service, even though it only just launched this month.
+Disney+ is already a massively popular streaming service, even though it only just recently launched.
 So there’s a good chance that you already have it.

 You can, of course, watch Disney+ on your tvOS or iOS devices, as well as most set-top boxes and game consoles.
 Currently, not many smart TV manufacturers support it — but that’s likely to change soon.

-As of the writing of this article, only some LG and Samsung Smart TVs actually support the Disney+ app.
-By December, the list should also include certain VIZIO Smart TVs.
+As of the writing of this article, only some LG, Vizio, and Samsung Smart TVs actually support the Disney+ app.

 Some smart TVs are also Roku TVs

 When it comes to the streaming market, Roku is a household name.
 Its streaming devices support Apple+ and Disney+, but it also offers its own Roku TV app.

 The Roku TV app isn’t actually a streaming platform, but it does aggregate other streaming services like Netflix, Hulu, Disney+ and Apple TV+.

 When you buy a Roku TV, it means that the manufacturer has worked with the company to bake its custom UI into the system.
 That way, you can actually stream content from Netflix or Apple TV+ without an additional set-top box.

 - TCL Smart TVs

 - Hisense Smart TVs